For those about to wed, I salute you.

 What's your wedding photography style?

 Unlike in real photojournalism I will manipulate an otherwise organic scene, removing water bottles and ugly packaging, and picking a space for you to put your wedding gown on in the prettiest light.
 I write a bit more about this in my essay, "When the Photo is Sacred."

 It is vogue right now to say "we want candid photos, not stiff, posed ones."
-I get it.
+I get it - no one wants to feel uncomfortable at a wedding.
 Formal portraits, however, are very important.
-This is because I am, in a way, a historian, and fifty years from now, well-lit, camera aware portraits that record the details of your faces and outfits are going to be so treasured, by you, and by your grandchildren.
+This is because I am, in a way, a historian, and fifty years from now, well-lit, camera aware portraits that record the details of your faces and outfits are going to be so treasured, by you and your family.

 We'll bring some of those candid vibes in the editorial portraits, though.
-You won't be instructed to stand there stiffly and smile; I'll have you walk, dance, and interact with each other for the most genuine smiles and organic, vibrant portraits that show who you really are.
+I'll have you walk, dance, and interact with each other for the most genuine smiles and organic, vibrant portraits that show who you really are, and use this fun method of posing for your wedding party, too.
+Nothing stiff about it.

 Some of those blog articles call this style "traditional", but I shy away from that word because it can sometimes feel like it's leaving some folks out.
 I like "editorial" better, but I mean the same thing.
 I adore working with everyone, and we'll get photos that will look genuine and be cherished, no matter who you are, who you're marrying, what you're wearing, or what your gender expression is.